douglasryanadams/gitgrade/README.md

 - [x] Include sub-grades per metric
 - [x] Support 'deal-breaker' limits (like has no recent authors)
     - Implemented with weighting
+- [x] Add ability to invalidate cache data based on outdated grading logic
 - [ ] Tooltips for individual metrics
 - [ ] Write out description of how calculation works and include on site
 - [ ] Show recent search results on front page
+- [ ] Refactor views to use unique URL for results
+- [ ] Refactor data management to scale better
+  - Separate tables for API vs Local Data?
+  - Use models instead of data classes?
+  - Rethink grade calculating structure?
+(Is a plugin model feasible?)

 Additional Metrics